 After finishing his degree, Greg founded an inner-city development agency.
 He put his energy into organizing community members to push for and create better services for Winnipeg families.
-These services helped the unemployed, built links between families and schools, and revitalized city neighbourhoods.

 "Working with folks in the community, I learned that people are looking for vision and practical solutions, not rhetoric.
 They weren't impressed by people making big promises.
 They wanted someone who would work with them to get things done."

 In the late 1970s, Greg and his wife Claudette moved into old St. Boniface.
 There, they raised their two sons, Pascal and Eric.
 Greg learned to speak French and completely embraced his new community.
-He got involved with the Old St. Boniface Residents' Association and worked to ensure that new developments in their neighbourhood were focused on families.

 After three years on council, Greg ran for Mayor.
-Though he did not win, his campaign attracted people from across the city and from all walks of life – inspiring Greg and laying the groundwork for future winning campaigns.
+Though he did not win, his campaign attracted people from across the city and from all walks of life – inspiring Greg and laying the groundwork for future successful campaigns.

 Greg turned to teaching social policy at the University of Manitoba.
-He was proud of the difference that he could make in the lives of the students he taught.

 "Most of my students were Aboriginal people, single mothers and newcomers to Canada.
 As I worked to teach and inspire them, I noticed how much of their day-to-day lives were affected by the decisions politicians were making."